 Cookies are small encrypted pieces of information that websites store on your iPhone to remember information about you and your visit.

-Besides personalize your experience and make surfing the web a pleasant adventure, cookies sometimes can become a serious problem.
+Besides personalizing your experience and making surfing the web a pleasant adventure, cookies sometimes can become a serious problem.
 And, at some point, you may need to delete them from your browser.

 Even though they’re tiny, they can take up space over time, which may affect your device’s performance speed.
 Speaking of performance, please read this helpful article for an in-depth guide on how to speed up your iPhone.

 Sometimes cookies get obsolete, which can create vulnerability so hackers can steal your information.
 You sure don’t want any of that.

 That’s why you need to clear cookies on your iPhone because it can protect your phone from hackers.
 So enough with the waffling, we’ve got a lot to cover in this guide.
 Let’s get started.

 How to Clear Cookies in Safari on an iPhone